marimeryboh/Aeropolis_297281/README.md

 ![Unknown](https://github.com/user-attachments/assets/932d364c-3a13-4b07-b11b-2c92b5f9f3f9)

 The second heatmap highlights the futures with the stronger relationships with the target.
-Features with negligible correlations, such as '*Route_Optimization_Per_Second*' and '*Flight_Zone_North*', were marked for potential removal but we'll use other techinques to analyze the relationship between the values, and calculate how important each feature is in predicting 'Cargo_Capacity_kg'.
+Features with negligible correlations, such as `*Route_Optimization_Per_Second*` and `*Flight_Zone_North*`, were marked for potential removal but we'll use other techinques to analyze the relationship between the values, and calculate how important each feature is in predicting `Cargo_Capacity_kg`.

 ![Unknown](https://github.com/user-attachments/assets/f79afde5-8b0e-45a4-bf24-bb9ac10d991c)